 According to process (ii) above, PCN have been reported as contaminants in commercial PCB products such as Aroclors and others (IARC, 2015).

-PCNs are listed in Annex A of the Stockholm with a specific exemption for use as intermediates in the production of polyfluorinated naphthalenes (PFNs), including octafluoronaphthalene.HCBD is produced unintentionally in the(UNEP, 2016):
+PCNs are listed in Annex A of the Stockholm with a specific exemption for use as intermediates in the production of polyfluorinated naphthalenes (PFNs), including octafluoronaphthalene.

+(f) HCBD

+HCBD is produced unintentionally in the in the same processes as the other unintentional POPs listed in annex C of the Stockholm Convention (UNEP Toolkit 2013 and report of BAT/BEP 2017) and in addition (UNEP, 2016):

-Production of certain chlorinated hydrocarbons, particularly of perchloroethylene, trichloroethylene, and carbon tetrachloride (Table 1; Lecloux, 2004; UNEP/POPS/POPRC.9/13/Add.2);
+Production of certain chlorinated hydrocarbons, particularly of perchloroethylene, trichloroethylene, and carbon tetrachloride (Lecloux, 2004;);

-Production of magnesium (Deutscher and Cathro, 2001, Van der Gon et. al, 2007).
-Fifteen to twenty grams of HCBD arise per tonne of manufactured magnesium (German Federal Environment Agency, 2015);
+Production of magnesium (Deutscher and Cathro, 2001, Van der Gon et. al, 2007);

-Incineration processes e.g. motor vehicle emissions, incineration processes of acetylene, uncontrolled incineration of chlorine residues, incineration of hazardous waste, municipal waste, clinical waste, and plastic containing waste (Lenoir et al, 2001; German Federal Environment Agency, 2015; UNEP/POPS/COP.8/15);
+Incineration processes, e.g. motor vehicle emissions, incineration processes of acetylene, uncontrolled incineration of chlorine residues, incineration of hazardous waste, municipal waste, clinical waste, and plastic containing waste (Lenoir et al, 2001; German Federal Environment Agency, 2015; UNEP/POPS/COP.8/15); and

 Production of polyvinyl chloride, ethylene dichloride and vinyl chloride monomer, although this is reported as unlikely from a technological point of view, according to a dossier prepared for the European chloralkali industry (Lecloux, 2004; Van der Gon et. al, 2007).

-Information on unintentional HCBD production is scarce.
-High volumes were produced unintentionally in chlorination processes involving organic compounds during the 1970s and 1980s.
-The worldwide unintentional production of HCBD in heavy fractions was estimated at 10,000 tonnes in 1982 (Lecloux, 2004).
-In the USA alone, the estimated annual HCBD generation was 3,600 tonnes in 1975, and 12,000 tonnes in 1982 (USEPA, 2003).
-In 2000, 15,000 tonnes of HCBD was produced unintentionally in the USA (Lecloux, 2004).
-The unintentionally produced HCBD has been regarded as waste, although it is known to have also been sold partly for commercial uses (BUA, 1991/2006; UNEP/POPS/POPRC.9/13/Add.2).

-The reported European volumes of unintentionally produced of HCBD were in the same range as in North America.
-In the European Union in 1980 (EU-10), about 10,000 tonnes of HCBD were generated.
-In Germany, 4,500 t/year of HCBD was produced during the low-pressure chlorolysis for combined production of perchloroethylene and tetrachloromethane in1979 ( German Federal Environment Agency, 2015).
-In early 1990s the total amount of HCBD produced in Germany was estimated at 550 – 1,400 t/year, which was partially directed back into the production process (German Federal Environment Agency, 2015).
-In 1990, an HCBD formation quantity of 2,000 to 49,900 tonnes was estimated based on the production volumes of perchloroethylene and tetrachloromethane in Western Europe (BUA, 1991/2006).

-Processes relevant for the unintentional production of HCBD in the production of chlorinated chemicals are shown in Table 1.
-Many countries have introduced requirements to reduce unintentional production e.g. via use of best available technologies (BAT) (UNEP/POPS/POPRC.9/13/Add.2).
-Chlorinated solvents are produced in many countries in the world in large quantities.
-Information on the amounts of HCBD in waste from one European producer of chlorinated solvents including perchloroethylene is shown in Table 2.

-Table 1: Processes relevant for the unintentional production of HCBD in chlorinated chemicals production (BUA, 1991/2006; UNEP/POPS/POPRC.9/13/Add.2).